Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 The best-case scenario is you have an entire population growing up and going through life and just never really in finding joy, they’ll never really find deep, deep fulfilment in work or in life.”

-It pains me that we could send out such a message of despair to our young people when despite the challenges they face there has never been a better time to be alive.
+It pains me that we could send out such a message of despair to our young people.
+Despite the challenges they face, there has never been a better time to be alive.

 The question remains: would you rather be alive today or 100 years ago?

-We’ve been searching for meaning for thousands of years and it seems to me that it’s a blessing that we have finally created generation that won’t settle for anything less.
+We’ve been searching for meaning for tens of thousands of years.
+It seems to me that it’s a blessing that we have finally created a generation that won’t settle for anything less.

 “We’re taking this amazing group of young fantastic kids who would have just been dealt a bad hand it’s no fault of their own and we put them in corporate environments that care more about the numbers and they do about the kids.
 They care more about the short-term gains than the long term life of this young human being we care more about the year than the lifetime right and so we are putting them in corporate environments that aren’t helping them build their confidence that aren’t helping them learn the skills of cooperation.”